polygnomial/adcs/docs/Tim_Review.md

 - What is the input voltage range?
 Should annotate that on schematic (voltage min/max, current rating -- added
 - Inductor in line of power input?
--- have not done yet
+-- done, not sure if its the best choice
 - "If it's latched up, it won't be executing any code." -Pete
 	- This is not true.
 A latch up does not necessarily cause the CPU has crashed.
 In fact it generally does not, and a software protection that detects increased current and power cycles the chip is totally valid.
 	- If you want to actually do this, you should do some analysis of the timing.
 A common way to do this is to have a capacitor on the enable pin, with a weak pull-up, and then an N-FET to ground.
 When you turn on the GPIO, it turns on the FET, which drains the cap really fast (nanoseconds).
 It take microseconds to re-charge, giving the power rails time to turn fully off, and giving the latch-up a chance to clear

 - You should break out all the GPIO, even the ones the teensy does not.
 Just leave them as test points.
+-- yeah gonna do that
 - These too (the ones not going to the JTAG header):
 	 ![[Pasted image 20231021010133.png|300]]
 - I would add test points to the SD card interface to help debug/software